How does it work: For local authorities

 Elsewhere, local authorities have backed deposit return as an efficient way to reduce cost and litter, with Local Government New South Wales estimating it would reduce their recycling costs by 40%.

 The Waste and Resources Action Programme (WRAP) released a report in 2016 showing that many councils across the United Kingdom are now losing money because of increased Gate Fees at Material Recovery Facilities.

 Deposit return works alongside existing kerbside recycling

-What’s more, we consume up to 40% of drinks away from home so kerbside collection doesn’t help much with that.
+What’s more, we consume up to 40% of all drinks away from home, so these containers are often not recycled through the kerbside.
 Not everyone has access to kerbside recycling either, especially in more rural areas and some parts of our cities.
+For example, almost half of all Scottish households do not have access to kerbside glass collections.
 Instead, many urban centres have communal recycling bins on the street, and keeping cans and bottles out of them saves councils money and results in better-quality materials for use in recycling.